ChomCHOB/chomchob-frontend-testing/README.md

 ---
 ### 2. Resource
 The resources you will get are in the Resources folder.
+[Click here](https://github.com/ChomCHOB/chomchob-frontend-testing/tree/main/resource)

 ---
 ### 3. API Service